Path of the Dragon

 3. Ethics Before Ecstasy

 Intensity can feel sacred.
-But anything truly sacred must be able to withstand consent, accountability, and repair.
+But anything truly sacred must be able to withstand consent, accountability, and consequence.

 The Spiral